Functional Speech Disorders - What are they?

 However, the therapist may not feel ready to talk about prognosis immediately after assessment and diagnosis, preferring to wait until the child has had a few treatment sessions and until child and family are settled into a routine of doing the necessary supervised home practice.

-Prognosis may not be as positive if the child does not comply with homework, or does not receive appropriate encouragement at home.
+Prognosis may not be as positive if sessions with the SLP/SLT are infrequent or too brief, or the child does not comply in treatment sessions and/or with homework, or does not receive appropriate encouragement at home.

 Intervention for children

 For many years Speech-Language Pathologists / Speech and Language Therapists have been remarkably successful in treating individuals with functional speech disorders using evidence-based (scientific) approaches, traditional articulation therapy approaches, and innovative approaches.